KOWSHIK8T/Hardware-555-Timer-Sorter/README.md

   - **Arduino's Log:** `3rd place: Pin 23`.
 - ...and so on.

-This continues until all pins have gone HIGH. [cite_start]The final observed order is stored in an array: `highSignalOrder = [22, 25, 23, 26, 27, 28, 24]`[cite: 281].
+This continues until all pins have gone HIGH.
+The final observed order is stored in an array: `highSignalOrder = [22, 25, 23, 26, 27, 28, 24]`.

 #### Step 4: The Final Display
 The system now has a sorted list of *pins*.
-The firmware uses this list to control the output LEDs. [cite_start]The first LED blinks, then the second, then the third, and so on, creating a visual representation of the sorted sequence[cite: 282]. [cite_start]The **duration** of each blink is determined by the pulse width measured for its timer, representing the original value[cite: 294].
+The firmware uses this list to control the output LEDs.
+The first LED blinks, then the second, then the third, and so on, creating a visual representation of the sorted sequence.
+The **duration** of each blink is determined by the pulse width measured for its timer, representing the original value.

 ![Final LED Output Array](docs/output_sorted_led_array.png)